afeldman-nm/vllm-enc-dec-rfc/rfc.md

 #### Custom attention bias and relative positional encoding

-Attention bias refers to adding an matrix $A$ to the scaled dot-product (SDP) attention scores matrix before performing softmax, as shown below:
+Attention bias refers to adding a matrix $A$ to the scaled dot-product (SDP) attention scores matrix before performing softmax, as shown below:

 $$
 attn(Q,K,V,A) = softmax(\frac{Q K^T + A}{\sqrt{d}})V